peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-21 A World Without Danger.md

 - Sniff checks Roy's, Pill's, and Shook's pupils to see if they're weird, but Roy doesn't respond
 	- Hymn doesn't find a pulse
 	- Mabel slaps him and casts Healing Word and he gasps for breath, but it sounds labored and thickened
-- Roy manages to choke out, "If I die, tell the Roy IV he was my favorite"
+- Roy manages to choke out, "If I die, tell Roy IV he was my favorite"
 	- Sniff asks how they know which one is Roy IV, and Roy says that they'll know right away because he's the best one
 - Shook has a snake at the back of her throat
 - Hymn holds up the vial of poison to the light and sees that it turns to liquid, then solidifies in the darkness